Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Grunch of Giants.md

 - For all of its history, humanity's groups have existed in remote locations as separate tribes and nations, with ways of life approximately unknown to one another.
 - 1927, the first year a human flew alone across the ocean in a day, marked the beginning of the **swift integration of all humanity**.
 - This would likely involve humanity entering a period of **total crisis**.
 - As an alternative to politics and its ever more wasteful, warring, and incoherent attempts to solve humanity's socioeconomic problems... humanity could choose to design, build, and continuously improve a complete interoperable set of solutions to our basic needs and desires, that could sustain **a quality of life for All beyond that ever experienced by anyone in history**.
+(TKTK)
 - This advanced aerospace level of living can be sustained by our daily income of energy from the sun, and its many derivatives.
 - This would allow humanity to emancipate itself from piped, wired, and metered exploitation of the many by the few.
 - Fuller called this interoperable family of artifacts [[Livingry]], in contrast to the [[Weaponry]] our most advanced technology is currently being used to produce.